astropy/astropy-healpix/docs/healpy_compat.rst

 to::

-    from healpix import healpy as hp
+    from astropy_healpix import healpy as hp

 and see what's missing or breaks.
 Please file issues or feature requests!